Anna Linder (), Ulf-G Gerdtham () and Gawain Heckley ()

 Gawain Heckley: Health Economics Unit, Department of Clinical Science, Lund University

-Abstract: The prevalence of mental ill-health is increasing among young people in many developed countries, raising concerns about their well-being.
-Experts have pointed to several potential contributing factors, including a heightened emphasis on educational achievement and performance evaluation, as well as shifting demands in the high-skilled job market.
-In this paper, we study the effect of introducing earlier grades in compulsory school on child mental health in Sweden.
-To do so, we exploit a grading reform in Swedish compulsory schools in which grades were introduced at an earlier age, in 6th grade instead of 8th grade as was previously the case.
-The reform provides a situation where the age at which children receive their first grade is arbitrary depending on if the child is born before or after the year-end.
-We show that girls who are exposed to one year earlier grades are more likely to be diagnosed with depression or anxiety by the end of compulsory school, controlling for potential age effects in a difference-in-discontinuities setup.
+Abstract: The prevalence of mental illness is increasing among adolescents in many developed countries, and factors such as increased academic pressure and earlier introduction of performance evaluation may in part explain this trend.
+We study the effect of introducing earlier grades in compulsory school on adolescent mental health in Sweden.
+To do so, we exploit a grading reform in Swedish schools in which grades were introduced in 6th grade instead of 8th grade.
+Controlling for potential age effects in a difference-in-discontinuities setup, we show that girls who are exposed to earlier grades are more likely to be diagnosed with depression or anxiety by the end of compulsory school.
 We do not find similar effects among boys.
-Overall, these results imply that girls’ mental well-being may be particularly responsive to educational assessment through grades at earlier ages.
+These results indicate that the mental well-being of girls may be particularly influenced by educational assessments such as grades during early years, which suggests that potential health effects of different grading systems should be considered.

 Keywords: education policy; school grades; mental health; human capital development